What is Derbyshire Makes?

 Derbyshire is a place that makes.
 Home of the world’s first water powered mills and the birthplace of fashion designer Vivienne Westwood, this is a county that’s great at innovation.
 Eclectic inventions have had their origins here – from the Arabesque coffee pot to Tomb Raider’s Lara Croft, from the lifesaving Plimsoll Line to the hot dog.
 The county’s gritstone ridges, limestone valleys and heather-frosted moors have long inspired artists, and now Derbyshire Makes is creating new opportunities for local residents and makers.

 Derbyshire Makes is a new programme of cultural events across the county - including projects produced by local communities and commissions from Derbyshire artists.
-It launches with the free Derbyshire Makes Festival, an annual event taking place across six distinct local Hubs.
+It launched with the free Derbyshire Makes Festival, an annual event taking place across six distinct local Hubs - the next festival will take place from 11th April - 16th May 2026.

 Dare to Dream